Nanao, Japan: What to pack, what to wear, and when to go [2023]

 Plug adapter

-A plug adapter that supports outlet types A and B. Be careful to find the necessary type.
-Most adapters on sale are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Check that you choose the right kind.
+A lot of adapters on sale are simply plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

-If you go to the Notojima Glass Art Museum, wear museum-appropriate clothing and take:
+If you visit the Notojima Glass Art Museum, wear museum-appropriate clothing and take:

 Small portable cooler